ramadl/Dockerfile-Apache-PHP7.x/README.md

   * **-v**    allows us to enter the www folder from the shared folder inside the container.
   * **-d**    starts the container in background.

-  6 - Gain access to the container
+  6 - Gain access to the container:

     docker exec -it apache-php sh